influxdata/docs-v2/content/v2.0/cloud/pricing-plans.md

   - Unlimited Slack notification endpoints

-_To remove rate limits, [upgrade to a Pay As You Go Plan](/v2.0/cloud/account-management/upgrade-to-payg/)._
+_To remove rate limits, [upgrade to a Usage-based Plan](/v2.0/cloud/account-management/upgrade-to-usage-based-plan/)._

-## Pay As You Go Plan
+## Usage-based Plan

-The Pay As You Go Plan offers more flexibility and ensures you only pay for what you [use]((/v2.0/cloud/account-management/data-usage/).
+The Usage-based Plan offers more flexibility and ensures you only pay for what you [use]((/v2.0/cloud/account-management/data-usage/).

-#### Pay As You Go Plan rate limits
+#### Usage-based Plan rate limits

-To protect against any intentional or unintentional harm, Pay As You Go Plans include soft rate limits:
+To protect against any intentional or unintentional harm, Usage-based Plans include soft rate limits:

 - **Writes:** 300MB every 5 minutes
 - **Ingest batch size:** 50MB